AnushriKulkarni/HR_Analytics_-Attribution-/README.md

 ## Getting Started

-To explore the HR Analytics Dashboard, you can clone this repository and follow the setup instructions provided in the documentation.
+I encourage you to explore the E-Commerce Sales Dashboard and provide any suggestions or feedback.
+If you have ideas for improvements or additional features, feel free to fork the repository and submit a pull request.
+Your contributions can help enhance the dashboard and make it even more valuable.

-Feel free to reach out if you have any questions or need further details about the project!
+Thank you for your interest, and I look forward to collaborating on any enhancements!

 ---